 The standards

-A1 The roles and responsibilities of the Board, including the Chair of Trustees and Treasurer, sub-committees, General Secretary and other staff in relation to financial decision-making and administration should be set out in writing.
+A1 The roles and responsibilities of the Board, including the Chair of Trustees and Treasurer, sub-committees, General Secretary, and other staff in relation to financial decision-making and administration should be set out in writing.

 A2 The FOC will consider strategic financial issues on behalf of the Board.